Virtual Reality Workstation

 - You’ll get a list of recommended project settings.
 Click Accept All

-- There will be a SteamVR folder in your Assets panel.
+- In the lower right hand panel you'll see a SteamVR folder under Assets.
 These are the elements you need to make Unity talk to the VR goggles.

 - Double Click on SteamVR and Prefabs